PodewitzLab/FEBISS/README.rst

 Free Energy Based Identification of Solvation Sites (FEBISS)
 ============================================================

 A manual with detailed instructions on the installation and usage of FEBISS2 will be uploaded soon (2026-09-23).
+If urgent, please write a message to lukas.magenheim[at]tuwien.ac.at.

 Installation
 ------------